History of Darjeeling Tea Plantation

 Types of Darjeeling Tea

 Darjeeling tea is further categorized into various types.
 Black Tea is the most popular variety especially in Western Countries.
 During its production, the tea leaves are processed to bring out different flavours in them such as flowery, nutty, fruity and spicy.
 Oolong Tea is another variety in which the leaves are partially fermented and flavours of both black and green teas are retained in it.
 They possess a fruity aroma and fragrant flavour.
 Green tea is the favourite of Asian countries since ages.
 In addition to its beautiful aroma, it also furnishes numerous health benefits.
 White tea is the finest variety of Darjeeling tea, unparallel in terms of its natural sweetness and subtlety.
 White tea is produced by just steaming and drying the leaves.
 Absence of further processing keeps the appearance of the leaves unaltered.
 Other varieties include Blended Tea, Flavoured Tea, Scented Tea and Seasonal Blends.

 Owing to the plantation of this exquisite variety of tea, Darjeeling has also developed a new concept of tea tourism.
 Tea garden bungalows provide accommodation to the tourists and encourage them to experience the serine ambience of the tea gardens and to know about the tea manufacturing processes.
-Other alluring features of tea tourism are tea plucking session, nature walks, golf
+Other alluring features of tea tourism are tea plucking session, nature walks, golf, rafting and trekking.

 A number of natural factors make Darjeeling tea an unmatched beverage in the world.
 It is highly admired and relished throughout the globe and a large portion of it is exported in the international market.